Strawberry Picnic Cutter Set

 Your icing will need to be very crusted over before you start painting, so just plan out your steps as you'll be bouncing back and forth between cookies and you wait for different sections to crust.

-I would love to hear what you think of the Cutter club and see your cookies! you can post a pic and leave a review on the product page.
+I would love to hear what you think of this set and see your cookies!
+You can post a pic and leave a review on the product page.
 It makes me so happy to see your cookies when they are completed!!

 Happy Baking!